Edible Mushroom Forecast May/June

 A word about species of morels: According to the Morel Data Collection Project (MDCP) that was conducted between 2001 and 2010, we have 6 species of morels in Oregon: Morchella tomentosa, Morchella frustrata, Morchella snyderi, Morchella esculentoides, Morchella brunnea, Morchella importuna.
 You can read the full results of this taxonomic project here.

-The [old] CMS Forums – Pretty much all that I know about morels I learned from the forums and from foraying with a few forum members.
-Unfortunately, CMS is no longer accepting new members to this old forum.
-But, the forums are completely readable and searchable by anyone.
-They contain a wealth of knowledge.
+Pretty much all that I know about morels I learned from the CMS forums and from foraying with a few forum members.
 Special thanks to Chickenofthewoods for all of your expertise on Morels.
-Link to new forums.

 Bonus Summer Forecast: For those of you who missed Anna Moore’s last presentation on Mushrooms of the Oregon Dunes I will let you know that the Coast is your best bet for summer mushrooms.
 According to Anna, the Chanterelles begin to appear again in June.
 There won’t be many and they won’t be large.
 But, the coastal fog does bring them up.
 If the coast does get some summer rains it gets even better.
 Even if you don’t find anything a day at the coast is always fun.
 And, don’t forget we do have some mushrooms that start fruiting in August even before our fall rains.
 Most common are the chicken of the woods, lobster, and the Cantharellus roseocanus, a Chanterelle that fruits on the coast near Spruce trees.